Rodrigo9602/Gateways-administrator/README.md

 # Gateway's administrator

 # Presentation
 Web application for the administration of gateways, built on the basis of javascript frameworks, intended for the management, creation and updating of gateways as well as the peripheral devices associated with them.
-The fundamental objectives that are pursued after the implementation of this project are based on the need to create a web tool for the management of gateways or master devices, as will also be defined, capable of managing the entire process from the creation of a gateway, its update, its information displayed in detail and in turn guarantee a simple and intuitive environment for the user.
+The fundamental objectives that are pursued after the implementation of this project are based on the need to create a web tool for the management of gateways or master devices, as it will also be defined, capable of managing the entire process from the creation of a gateway, its update, its information displayed in detail and in turn guarantee a simple and intuitive environment for the user.

 # Product Backlog
 > Management of gateways able to control and associate to peripheral devices following a predefined structure.
-> Storage gateways objects in a database or locally, as well as the peripheral devices associated with them.
+> Storage gateway objects in a database or locally, as well as the peripheral devices associated with them.
 > Operation for displaying information about all stored gateways (and their devices).
-> Operation for desplaying details for a single gateway.
+> Operation for displaying details for a single gateway.
-> Operations for add and delete devices from an especific gateway.
+> Operations for add and delete devices from an specific gateway.

 # Main functionalities developed
 1. Creation and display of gateways storaged.